chriskrycho/v4.chriskrycho.com/content/reviews/morris-the-atonement.md

 [^1]: Including, unfortunately, the occasional joke about the Church Fathers' views on aspects of the atonement are.
 At one point, he goes so far as to describe the Fathers' "ransom view" of the atonement as silly and only worth laughing at.
-We might *disagree* with the Fathers---I do---but we hardly ought to laugh at them.
+We might *disagree* with the Fathers' ransom view of the atonement, with God paying Satan---I do---but we hardly ought to laugh at them.
 The chronological snobbery on display is obnoxious.

 This emphasis on background also rather defeats the purpose of the book.
 If the aim is to help people see and savor the glory of Christ's atoning work on their